0Ogaga/NDU-OS/docs/Phase_2_Tools-Setup.md

 b.
 Run the update and upgrade commands one after the other.
 Press enter after each command:
     sudo apt-get update && sudo apt-get install nasm build-essential

+    Note that the above command updates the wsl and also intall the what is required for nasm to work.

+    sudo apt install qemu-system-x86

+    The command above installs what is required for QEMU to work properly.
+If this does not install properly, you can try the other option of installing qemu in your windows system instead of in the Linux environment.
+Then, add the path in which the QEMU is installed in the Makefile in order to run it.
+Click [here](Challenges_and_how_they_where_resolved.md) for more details on this and how order challenges where resolved.

 c.
 Enter your password (the password you created) when you are prompted to.